couchbaselabs/node-ottoman/docusaurus/docs/advanced/transactions.md

 Refer to the [Transaction Concepts](https://docs.couchbase.com/nodejs-sdk/current/concept-docs/transactions.html) concept page for a high-level overview.

 :::info Info

+**Notice:** Transactions support was added in ottoman version `2.5.0`.
+Please update to `2.5.0` or later to use transactions.

-Ottoman's `transactions` implementation is intuitive and simple.
-If you already know how to use `Ottoman` you can start working with transactions in no time.
+Ottoman's transactions implementation is intuitive and simple.
+If you already know how to use Ottoman, you can start working with transactions in no time.

 If not, please check the basics:
 - [Ottoman](/docs/basic/ottoman) object